 We know it is not ideal but if this is your first release and you don't have anything on Spotify yet, you will have to wait for your release to go live in order to claim your artist page.

-If you are not seeing your artist show up in the drop-down menu, it could be:
+If you are not seeing your artist name show up in the drop-down menu, it could be:

 - Your content was just recently delivered or posted to Spotify and the information has not yet processed on the Spotify side.

-- You did not choose Spotify as one of their DD Partners
+- You did not choose Spotify as one of the digital distribution partners

 - You have not given your final approval for digital distribution